henriquelalves/henriquelalves.github.io/content/posts/gdquest_platformer_demo.md

 +++
-title =  "Making Of: GDQuest 3D Platformer Demo" date = 2023-02-24
+title =  "making of: GDQuest 3D platformer demo" date = 2023-02-24
 [taxonomies]
-tags = ["making-of", "gdquest"]
+tags = ["devlog", "gdquest"]
 +++

 *This is a Making Of article of a Demo I made in Godot [@GDQuest](https://www.gdquest.com/).
 Most of the learnings are generic and can be applied anywhere.*